rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 ```

 We create new variable `a` and call `sumFields` on it like
-in we would use method on object in object oriented programming.
+if we would use method on object in object oriented programming.
 We pass `10` as argument named `k` which is defined next to function
 name.

 ```go
 func (a A) sumFields(k int) int
 ```

+The result of program is obviously `15`.

 # Struct as receiver
 In the first example I have used struct type as receiver.